hyphacoop/restructuring-futures/server/README.md

+Docker images are separated in two categories.
+Raspberry Pi and other operating systems.

 To run the Dockerfile provided, you first need to ensure you have Docker installed on your machine.
 Once you've done that, you can follow the steps below to build and run your Docker image.

 Open Terminal: Open your terminal or command prompt and navigate to the directory where you've saved your Dockerfile.